guscastles/grfc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to grfc's documentation!
+Welcome to GRFC's documentation!
 ================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   roster/roster_doc
+   docs/roster
-   grfcapp/app_doc
+   docs/grfcapp
-   grfc/game/game
+   docs/game

 Indices and tables
 ==================